 Creating a Generation of Safe Thinkers

-The H.E.R.O. program is: Simple, Research-based, and Comprehensive!
+The H.E.R.O.
+Program is: Simple, Evidence-based and Comprehensive!

 Why be a H.E.R.O.?

-The H.E.R.O. program is specifically designed to teach elementary and middle school children how to respond to life-threatening events with simple, easy-to-remember and truly effective strategies.
-Based on Empowerment Theory, the H.E.R.O. program gives children the confidence to respond to any kind of danger, whether in school or at home.
-Unfortunately, children face many threats, including bullying, sexual predation, and abuse.
-The H.E.R.O. program teaches kids to overcome any of these situations by empowering them and instilling confidence in their own decision-making abilities.
+The H.E.R.O.
+Program is specifically designed to teach K-12 students how to respond to violence with simple, easy-to-remember and truly effective strategies.
+Based on Empowerment Theory, the H.E.R.O.
+Program gives students the confidence to respond to any kind of danger, whether in school or at home.
+In today’s world, students face many threats including bullying, sexual predation, and abuse.
+The H.E.R.O.
+Program teaches students to overcome these situations by empowering them and instilling confidence in their own decision-making abilities.

 Discover the Solution

-For years, students have learned critical safety strategies in elementary and middle schools.
-Fire and disaster drills have become commonplace, along with catchy safety phrases such as, “Stop, Drop, and Roll” and “Stranger Danger”.
-Unfortunately, violence prevention hasn’t been taught in the same manner.
-The H.E.R.O. program is the solution that closes this “Circle of Safety.
+For years, students have learned critical safety strategies in school.
+Fire and disaster drills have become commonplace, along with catchy safety phrases.
+Unfortunately, violence prevention has not been taught in the same manner.
+The H.E.R.O.
+Program fills this gap in safety education.